Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

         {
             "liquid_type": "water",
             "can_contain_liquid": true, // Waterloggable
-            "on_liquid_touches": "no_reaction", // Water flows through the block like air }
+            "on_liquid_touches": "no_reaction" // Water flows through the block like air }
     ]
 }